genskeu/HON/README.md

 ```
 - this command initializes/resets the databases and creates 3 default users

-7. to access the application open your browser and enter the ip address/domain name of your machine (e.g. 127.0.0.1 if you are using a local setup)
+7. Access the application
+- open your browser and enter the ip address/domain name of your machine (e.g. 127.0.0.1 if you are using a local setup)
 - the default user logins are:

 | username  | password | role |